 KyPlant shows which forward transactions are optimal to hedge risks and lock in profits.
-The user can choose between intrinsic hedging and delta hedging, two strategies to secure profits.
-It can provide hedge recommendations for the asset alone or for multiple assets together.
+The user can then choose between intrinsic hedging and delta hedging, two strategies to secure profits.
+It can provide hedge recommendations not only for the asset alone but also for multiple assets together.

 The power plant valuation model calculates the fair value of a power station.
-The model shows which part of the value is intrinsic and which part is extrinsic.
-To capture the extrinsic value, a more active trading strategy is required.
+The model shows which part of the value is intrinsic and which part is extrinsic, requiring a more active trading strategy.

 Loading a qoute..

 Most KyPlant users optimize the power stations at individual plant level.
 However, it is also possible to use our power plant optimization software effectively for a portfolio of plants, for example connected by joint heat obligations and a heat buffer.
 You can provide detailed technical characteristics of the power stations as input, including efficiency curves, a range of start types and curves, costs, trips, maintenance, start constraints, etc. Of course we have fully embedded KyPlant in our KYOS Analytical Platform.
 With automated data feeds, up-to-date plant valuations are always available.

 The power plant optimization software can be applied to real physical power plants, but also virtual power plants, spark and dark spread options, and power options.

 KyPlant uses advanced Monte Carlo simulation techniques.
 Important characteristics are e.g. co-integrated commodity prices, and a mean-reverting multi-factor model with long-term, short-term and seasonal dynamics.
 Furthermore, users can also import their own price simulations or use those of KySim.